Soy Sauce lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-Foods that have a high lysine-arginine ratio include dairy, fish, poultry, fruits, and vegetables.
-These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.
+Examples of foods with a high lysine-arginine ratio include dairy, fish, poultry, fruits, and vegetables.
+These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.

 Because Soy Sauce has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.

 Soy sauce has a lower lysine to arginine ratio, which means it has more arginine relative to lysine.
-However, as a condiment, the serving size is typically much smaller than 100g, so itβs unlikely to significantly affect the overall balance of lysine and arginine in your diet.
+However, as a condiment, the serving size is typically much smaller than 100g, so it’s unlikely to significantly affect the overall balance of lysine and arginine in your diet.

 Nutrient Density & Portion Control